tlhIngan Hol mu'ghom mach

 Stress

-Verbs are always stressed on the last syllable of the word itself, and the first suffix is never stressed.
-If, after that, there are any suffixes which end in ' then they are stressed, too.
-There is an exception to the above: If a speaker wishes to emphasize a particular suffix (as is often the case with the interrogative suffix and suffixes for negation and emphasis) then stress may shift to that suffix and leave the rest of the word unstressed.
-Also note that adjectival verbs are stressed in the same way as other verbs.
+Verbs are stressed on the last syllable of the stem, and the first suffix is unstressed.
+After that, any additional suffixes which end in are also stressed.
+Exception: The speaker may emphasize a suffix by shifting the stress to it, and leave the rest of the word unstressed (this frequently happens with -’a’, -be’, -Qo’, -Ha’, and -qu’).
+Adjectival verbs are stressed as verbs.

-Nouns are usually stressed on the last syllable of the stem.
-But if there is a syllable in the word, or any of its suffixes, which ends in a ', then that syllable is stressed instead.
-If there is more than one such syllable, then they are all stressed.
-Also note that nouns made from a verb plus -wI' or -ghach are stressed as nouns.
+Nouns are usually stressed on the last syllable of the stem, however if there are any syllables in the word that end in ’, then those syllables are stressed instead (if there are more than one, they are equally stressed).
+Nominalized verbs (nouns made with -wI’ or -ghach) are stressed as nouns.